digitalwm/killquest/README.md

 ✔ **Player Movement Tracking:** Detect when players start and complete puzzles.
 ✔ **Block Restrictions:** Prevent players from modifying puzzle areas.
 ✔ **Puzzle Management Commands:** Create, list, and remove puzzles dynamically.
+✔ **Puzzle Regen Logic:** Regenerate the given puzzle, when the user completes it or using reset block.
+✔ **Server Events:** The plugin sends events when changes are on Quests and Jumping Puzzles.

 ---